Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 I also made the sun currency system fully work and increased starting sun to 500 for testing.
 I made natural suns spawn slightly lower and Lawn.display draw beige rectangles on the sides to cover up the sprites that spill over.

+### 2023-05-31

+I moved image loading to main, made it more efficient in menu and lawn, and changed Chomper processing.

 ## DAVID JOBIN